chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 </tr></tbody>
 </table>

-Unlike Swift type conversions can also happen implicitly in C++ and needs to be watched out for.
+Unlike Swift, type conversions can also occur implicitly in C++.
+This needs to be carefully watched out for to avoid hard to find bugs.
 For other cases we need to explicitly convert data from a type to another.
 For example `int` to `string`

 <table>
 <thead><tr><th>Swift</th><th>C++</th></tr></thead>